Skip to main content

 West Virginia University Libraries welcome and encourage gifts of books and materials for the libraries that support the University’s curriculum and research objectives.

-Subject Librarians review gift volumes for retention.
+The Libraries review gift volumes for retention.
 Needs of the collection, individual subject collecting practices, and physical condition are all factors in retention decisions.
-Items in poor physical condition will not be retained except by prior special arrangement with one of our special collections bibliographers.
+Items in poor physical condition will not be retained except by prior special arrangement with the West Virginia & Regional History Center.

-Because the library does not accept conditions as to retention or treatment of individual items or collections, the Library encourages individuals to contact our special collections bibliographers directly in cases of unusual gifts or large collections needing individual attention.
-Bibliographers for these collections are listed below.
+Because the Libraries do not accept conditions as to retention or treatment of individual items or collections, the Libraries encourage individuals to contact the Collections Strategist or the West Virginia & Regional History Center directly in cases of unusual gifts or large collections needing individual attention.
+Gifts appropriate to the Libraries’ circulating collection are evaluated by the Collections Strategist.
+Gifts appropriate to the rare books or special collections are evaluated by the West Virginia & Regional History Center.
+Contacts are listed below.

 The Libraries encourage donors to consider, for their own interest, obtaining an appraisal of their gifts for income tax purposes prior to donation.
-The library does not create or retain a listing of donated items and will not be able to provide information other than the number of items donated.
+The Libraries do not create or retain a listing of donated items and will not be able to provide information other than the number of items donated.

 To be accepted, all gifts must fall within the guidelines of the Libraries’ collection development policies.
 Some basic guidelines are listed here: